 THE BETTER BROODER

 Duct tape the boxes together at the four edges of the windows.
-This holds the boxes together and prevents bedding from falling through the gap when using pine shavings.
+This holds the boxes together and prevents litter from falling through the gap.

 For a billion and one reasons, I use an EcoGlow Brooder, not the least of which is because heat lamps are supremely dangerous even when used properly.
 More about heat lamps versus this radiant heating unit on my blog here.

 This puppy playpen makes a fantastic brooder for baby chicks.
 In this photo, 6 of my adult chickens traveled with me to film a television show, but the playpen is an excellent brooder space for chicks too.
 The top zips closed to keep flying peeps inside.
 I do not recommend using a heat lamp at all, but especially not with a cardboard box or canvas playpen.